odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/open-lineage-services-server/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Discovery Engine Server
+# Open Lineage Server

-The discovery engine server module contains the server-side implementation of the discovery engine.
+The open lineage server module contains the server-side implementation of the open lineage.